Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/01-rtl_kernel_workflow/host-code.md

    auto buf_in_a = xrt::bo(device, DATA_SIZE, xrt::bo::flags::host_only, 8);
 ```

-After creatng and filling the buffers with data from the host application, you must then sync the buffer to the Xilinx device to make the data accessible to the device binary (`xclbin`):
+After creatng and filling the buffers with data from the host application, you must then sync the buffer to the Xilinx device to make the data accessible to the device binary (`xclbin`).
+The data is transferred from the host computer to the Xilinx device and accelerator card, where it is available for the kernel to use:

 ```
     // Synchronize buffer content with device side